isomerpages/singhealth-ermcs/index.md

         - title: CALL FOR ABSTRACTS
           description: Page A is important too
           url: /privacy/
-  - infobar:
-      title: REGISTRATION NOW OPEN
-      description: Secure your seats for ERMCS 2023.
-Kindly note that accommodation and transport are not included in the registration fee.
-      button: Register now
-      url: /faq/
   - infopic:
       title: REGISTRATION NOW OPEN
       subtitle: Secure your seats now!